atomiccrocodile/Perpetuation/2014/README.md

 # Perpetuation

 ## 2014

-Contains the papers, presentations and other documents relative to the group's studies and projects.
+Contains the publications, presentations and other documents pertaining to the group's research and projects.

+### Publications

+* None for now

+### In the News

+* None for now

+### List of presentations

+* None for now